Nebraska Football & Coach Scott Frost Receive Penalties After NCAA Investigation

-Coincidently, two of Nebraska’s staff members — analyst Jonathan Rutledge and chief of staff Gerrod Lambrecht — have left the program in the past eight months.
+Coincidently, two of Nebraska's staff members — analyst Rutledge and chief of staff Gerrod Lambrecht — have left the program in the past 17 months.
 It is unknown if these departures are related to the ongoing investigation.

 “There were some egregious actions taken by the football program,” a source said.

-The investigation and allegations compound Nebraska’s unfulfilled expectations under Frost, who is entering a critical season in his fourth year at his alma mater.
+The investigation and allegations compounded Nebraska’s unfulfilled expectations under Frost, who is entering a critical season in his fourth year at his alma mater.

-The NCAA’s investigation includes Nebraska’s impermissible use of analysts and consultants conducting and controlling drills pertaining to special teams.
+The NCAA’s investigation included Nebraska’s impermissible use of analysts and consultants conducting and controlling drills pertaining to special teams.

 Last year, Frost put Rutledge in charge of the special teams as the senior special teams analyst, even though Rutledge was not one of Nebraska’s 10 full-time on-field assistants.
 NCAA rules allow analysts to speak to assistants and the head coach, but analysts may not have direct contact with the players.
 This includes practices, film room hours and during games.